 REITs even trade publicly, just like the mutual fund that comprises your 401(k) probably does.
 But unlike stocks and mutual funds, of which there are myriads upon myriads, REITs are less plentiful.
 Only about 200 REITs trade on the NYSE and NASDAQ boards, making REITs fairly easy to keep track of.
 There they are, on the ticker, right next to the ordinary stock quotes and index figures.
 There are a few private REITs as well, but they’re only for the extremely wealthy and the connected.
 Let’s just say that the people who buy into them aren’t reading about them here.

 You know what a dividend is, right?
-An annual (or quarterly, or in rare cases monthly) cash payment that a company makes to its stockholders, just for owning the stock.
+An annual, quarterly, or — in rare cases — monthly cash payment that a company makes to its stockholders, just for owning the stock.
 Managers do this to make the stock more attractive compared to other stocks you might be thinking about buying: you can think of the dividend as just a consistent discount on the price of the stock.

-Well, not only do many REITs offer dividends, the ones that do offer dividend yields about quadruple those of stocks that do.
+Well, not only do many REITs offer dividends, the ones that do offer dividend yields about quadruple those of stocks.
 When you buy a REIT, ideally you’re more interested in receiving regular income payments than in watching your stock appreciate so much that you can cash out and spend the rest of your life floating in a pool and scarfing down bonbons.
-REITs bottomed out last March: the index that measures their overall value (the Dow Jones Equity All REIT Index) fell 75% from its high of 2 years earlier.
-But since reaching its nadir, it’s more than doubled.
-Again, this isn’t about finding something undervalued and loading up on it – it’s about generating regular revenue while everyone around you complains about how the market is cruel and mean and why can’t my house be worth more just because I want it to?
+REITs are about generating regular revenue while everyone around you worries about the market value of their home.

-Greg McFarlane is an advertising copywriter who lives in Las Vegas and Lahaina – testament to the power of entrepreneurship.
-He runs ControlYourCash.com and recently wrote Control Your Cash: Making Money Make Sense, a financial primer for people in their 20s and 30s who know nothing about money.
-Buy the book here (physical) or here (Kindle) and reach Greg at greg@ControlYourCash.com.
+Greg McFarlane is a writer for Investopedia and lives in Las Vegas and Lahaina.
+He also runs ControlYourCash.com and is the author of Control Your Cash: Making Money Make Sense, a financial primer for people in their 20s and 30s who know nothing about money.
+Buy the book here (physical) or here (Kindle).